 The Company is a wholly owned subsidiary of Quilter plc and therefore operates in line with the strategy, policies and practices that are set by the Quilter plc Board and are described in the Quilter plc Annual Report.
-The following statement should therefore be read in conjunction with the Quilter plc Annual Report 2021.
+The following statement should therefore be read in conjunction with the Quilter plc Annual Report 2023.

-In order to ensure decision-making bodies within Quilter plc continue to take their decisions on a fully informed basis, the Group has taken steps to further embed management's and directors' understanding of the responsibilities ascribed to directors under section 172 (1) of the Companies Act 2006 at a Quilter plc level and across its management committees and subsidiaries, including the Company.
-Quilter Corporate Secretariat continue to engage with management to explain the importance of the considerations referred to in section 172 (1) as part of good decision-making, to ensure that proposals coming to the Board contain appropriate information on the potential impact of business decisions on all stakeholders of the Company and other relevant matters.
-Examples of best practice have been provided and rolled out to the business, with further explanation and guidance on directors' duties to ensure that section 172 (1) considerations remain at the heart of the Group's decision-making at all levels.
+To ensure that Quilter achieves its purpose of helping create prosperity for the generations of today and tomorrow, it is critical for the Board to balance the needs, interests and expectations of our key stakeholders.
+At times these competing stakeholder views can be contradictory and in order to achieve long term success, it is the Board's role to navigate these complexities.
+The Board, with support from Corporate Secretariat, continues to engage with management to explain the importance of the considerations referred to in section 172 (1) as part of good decision-making, to ensure that proposals coming to the Board contain appropriate information on the potential impact of business decisions on all stakeholders of the Company and other relevant matters.
+Insights into how Quilter plc has ensured that section 172 (1) considerations remain at the heart of the Group's decision-making at all levels and the outputs of these decisions have been set out in the Quilter plc Annual Report.

-The directors of the Company are fully aware of their responsibilities to promote the success of the Company in accordance with section 172 (1) of the Companies Act 2006.
-In overseeing the business of the Company during the year, the Board of the Company has paid due regard to its duty to promote the success of the Company for the benefit of Quilter plc, its ultimate parent company, in the long-term, by supporting the delivery of the Group's strategic priorities.
+The Directors of the Company are fully aware of their responsibilities to promote the success of the Company in accordance with section 172 (1) of the Companies Act 2006 and acknowledge that effective and meaningful engagement with stakeholders is key to promoting the success of the Company.
+Given the activities of the Company, the key stakeholders are limited to the Company's sole shareholder and other Group entities.
+Consideration is given to these stakeholders when deliberating at Board meetings to the extent appropriate.
+Further details of how the Company has had regard for its stakeholders can be found in the Directors' Report.

-The Board of Quilter Cheviot Limited ("QCL"), a Business Oversight Board under the Group Governance Framework, is responsible for the overall oversight of the Quilter Cheviot business, which comprises the Company and its subsidiaries.
-Details of how the directors of QCL discharged their duties under section 172 (1) of the Companies Act 2006 are set out in the QCL Annual Report 2021.
+The Board of Quilter Cheviot Limited ("QCL") is responsible for the overall oversight of the Quilter Cheviot business, which comprises the Company and its subsidiaries.
+Details of how the directors of QCL discharged their duties under section 172 (1) of the Companies Act 2006 are set out in the QCL Annual Report 2023.